WSWUP/gridwxcomp/README.rst

     ...        ...      ...      ...
     ========== ======== ======== ========

-GeoTIFF rasters of interpolated ratios, a fishnet grid with gridMET id values, and a point shapefile of station ratios should all be created within the "test_ratios" directory.
+GeoTIFF rasters of interpolated ratios, a fishnet grid with gridMET id values, and a point shapefile of station ratios should all be created within the "monthly_ratios" directory.